-Term insurance is the simplest kind of life insurance and can provide cheap life insurance for smokers.
-Basically, term insurance lasts for a specific number of years — usually 10, 20 or 30 — and includes a death benefit paid out if you pass away during the policy’s term.
+- Term life insurance: The simplest and cheapest kind of life insurance, term life insurance lasts for a specific number of years — usually 10, 20 or 30 — and includes a death benefit paid out if you pass away during the policy’s term.
 After the term is over, there is no other benefit or payback.
 This is the most affordable life insurance for smokers.

-Whole life insurance is a type of permanent insurance that does not have a definite end date, as term insurance does.
-A whole life policy will remain in force as long as you pay the premium.
+- Whole life insurance: A whole life insurance policy is permanent coverage that will remain in force as long as you pay the premium.
 In addition, a portion of your premium will be put into a savings vehicle that you can draw from once a certain amount has accumulated.
-Although whole life insurance can play a role in a comprehensive financial plan, it will not be the cheapest option for a smoker.
-Even a non-smoker will pay a higher premium for a whole life policy, and a smoker may pay two or three times as much.
+Although whole life insurance can play a role in a comprehensive financial plan, it will not be the cheapest option for a smoker or nonsmoker.

-Guaranteed issue insurance is a unique type of policy that does not require a medical exam or health screening.
-If you’re a smoker or have an existing health condition, this may appeal to you.
-Your premiums won’t be based on your smoking behavior but will instead take into account your age, gender and the amount of coverage you’d like.
-But there are caveats.
-Generally, it is only available for smaller amounts, from $5,000-$25,000.
-And because the insurer is taking on the risk of a person with possible health issues, the premiums will not be low.
+- Guaranteed issue insurance: Guaranteed issue insurance is a unique type of permanent life insurance policy that does not require a medical exam or health screening.
+If you are a smoker or have an existing health condition, this may appeal to you, though coverage limits are usually capped around $25,000.
+Your premiums will not be based on your smoking behavior but will instead take into account your age, gender and the amount of coverage you would like.
+The caveat with this type of life insurance is it can be more expensive than medically underwritten life insurance for a smoker in generally good health.

 What happens if you lie on a life insurance application about smoking?

 It’s never a good idea to lie on a life insurance application.
-If that lie is discovered, your insurer could withhold the death benefit from your beneficiaries — and that’s a risk you don’t want to take.
+If that lie is discovered, your application may be denied.
+An insurer could also withhold the death benefit from your beneficiaries if the lie is found upon your death — and that is a risk you do not want to take.